Business & Community

 Reverse Job Fair

-The Reverse Job Fair (RJF) is an LISD TECH Center event held every spring that introduces soon-to-be graduating students in manufacturing, construction, automotive, or IT career pathways to local and regional employers looking for talent.
-Participating students are currently enrolled in one of 7 LISD TECH Center programs, including:
+The Reverse Job Fair (RJF) is an LISD TECH Center event held every spring that introduces soon-to-be graduating students in manufacturing, construction, or automotive career pathways to local and regional employers looking for talent.
+Participating students are currently enrolled in a LISD TECH Center program, including:

 - Machining & Computer Aided Manufacturing